zappascout/devil_notes-sources/docs/notes_14_devil.md

 ###p.
 289
 ==Skewed male, white and Asian at first, the group diversified over the months==:
-On my first night I counted 28 people, of whom six were women and two were black, with a couple of experienced retired coders present, too.
+On my first night I counted 28 people, of whom six were women and two were Black, with a couple of experienced retired coders present, too.
 By the time I moved to the bigger San Francisco group, the Oakland group had grown at least fifty percent and the proportions of women and people of color had roughly doubled.